Food Health Social Issues

 2. May help treat menopause-related hot flashes

 Hot flashes are a common complaint among women during menopause.
 Some studies have found a lower incidence of hot flashes among menopausal women who consumed soy foods, compared to those who didn’t.
-A 2019 study published in the European Journal of Clinical Nutrition found that women who consumed soy products (but not soy milk) experienced fewer reported hot flashes.
-Another 2019 study discussed how the soy isoflavone genistein could have therapeutic effects on menopause symptoms like hot flashes, as well as a number of menopause-related diseases, with few to no adverse side effects.
+For example, a 2019 study published in the European Journal of Clinical Nutrition found that women who consumed soy products (but not soy milk) experienced fewer reported hot flashes.
+Another 2019 study discussed how the soy isoflavone genistein could have therapeutic effects on menopause symptoms like hot flashes, as well as several menopause-related diseases, with few to no adverse side effects.

 3. May help prevent metabolic syndrome